-A gravel vacuum (also referred to as a siphon) is important for two reasons…
+A gravel vacuum (also called a siphon) is essential for two reasons…

 - Performing water changes

 Before learning about these, I would do water changes with an old cup.
-That’s the absolute rookie way to do it.
-Unless you have a nano tank and you don’t mind.
+An absolute rookie mistake!

 Save yourself time and purchase one of these.
-Recently I setup a 20-gallon tank and bought a Python Siphon.
-While it’s much better quality than the cheap one above, the setup takes too long.
-If I had a 50-gallon, I would set it up properly and it would save me time.
-But, keep that in mind.
-I use that cheap siphon with a 5-gallon bucket.
+Recently I set up a 20-gallon tank and bought a Python Siphon.
+While it’s much better quality than the cheaper one, the setup takes too long.
+If I had a 50-gallon, I would set it up properly, saving me time.

 5. Microfiber Cloth